 Idaho School P-EBT

-- Letters will be sent to the address on record for the student at the school, to families starting the end of June
+- Letters will be sent to the address on record for the student at the school

-- Once you receive your letter it may take up to 30 days to receive your card from FIS.
-Cards will be issued on a staggered basis and mailed to the same address on the letter
+- Once you receive your letter it may take a few weeks to receive your card from FIS.
+Cards will be mailed to the same address on the letter

 If your address was incorrect – please contact your local school district or school’s food service office to correct the address and have a new card sent, which will delay the issuance of a new card several weeks.